Yemaya’s Kiss

 Details

-Through the use of clay, Morel simultaneously expresses beauty and anguish while reflecting on issues related to race and the decaying environment.
-Unifying elements from land and sea, Morel amplifies the socio-environmental experience of the African diaspora, particularly Afro-Caribbeans, through ecological metaphors of Black fragility, skin bleaching and colorism.
+Through the medium of clay, Morel Doucet captures both beauty and anguish, reflecting on the intersections of race, environmental decline, and survival.
+By weaving together elements from land and sea, he amplifies the socio-environmental experiences of the African diaspora—particularly Afro-Caribbean communities—through ecological metaphors that address Black fragility, skin bleaching, and colorism.